-The possibilities of social media in the customer interface varies significantly in the different phases of the innovation process, because 1) the patterns of interaction between a firm and its customers vary with the roles the customers are playing in the development process [41][48][49], 2) the knowledge creation activities vary depending on the nature of knowledge to be created, e.g. knowledge acquisition about product from different sources or knowledge conversion of factual knowledge about a product to experimental knowledge about is usage in specific context [53], and 3) customer's motivation to participate or be involved in the innovation process varies greatly depending on the innovation process activity, for example there are different motivations to participate in the actual product development activities than there are in participating in product support.
+The possibilities of social media in the customer interface vary significantly in the different phases of the innovation process.
+First, because the patterns of interaction between a firm and its customers vary with the roles the customers are playing in the development process [37, 45, 46].
+Second, the knowledge creation activities vary depending on the nature of knowledge to be created, e.g. knowledge acquisition about product from different sources or knowledge conversion of factual knowledge about a product to experimental knowledge about is usage in specific context [51].
+Third, customer's motivation to participate or be involved in the innovation process varies greatly depending on the innovation process activity, for example there are different motivations to participate in the actual product development activities than there are in participating in product support.